 2.1.
-Advanced persistent threats
+Advanced Persistent Threats

-Although originally the term APT was used to refer only to sophisticated threat groups that were sponsored by a third-party entity, currently it has a broader meaning (Ahmad et al., 2019).
-Specifically, it represents strategic Attackers who are: (i) highly motivated and determined to achieve their goals, (ii) stealthy to avoid detection, (iii) deploy a variety of sophisticated TTPs, and (iv) perform long term or reiterated attack campaigns (Martin, 2014).
+Although originally the term APT was used to refer only to sophisticated threat groups that were sponsored by a third-party entity, currently it has a broader meaning [2].
+Specifically, it represents strategic Attackers who are: (i) highly motivated and determined to achieve their goals, (ii) stealthy to avoid detection, (iii) deploy a variety of sophisticated TTPs, and (iv) perform long term or reiterated attack campaigns [3].
 APT campaigns consist of multiple stages that range from the reconnaissance and planning of the attack to the achievement of the Attackers' final goals.
-There have been many similar life-cycle models proposed that represent these stages, such as the Unified Kill Chain (Pols and van den Berg, 2017).
-The term Tactics, Techniques, and Procedures (TTPs) is used to describe the behaviour, aims and objectives of such adversaries, as well as the techniques they deploy to achieve them (Johnson et al., 2016).
+There have been many similar lifecycle models proposed that represent these stages, such as the Unified Kill Chain [4].
+The term Tactics, Techniques, and Procedures (TTPs) is used to describe the behaviour, aims and objectives of such adversaries, as well as the techniques they deploy to achieve them [5].
 Currently, the most well-known and used knowledge base of TTPs is the MITRE ATT&CK1 framework, which is constructed using real-world observations through the collection and processing of past incident reports.

 2.2.
-Cyber forensics
+Cyber Forensics

-Digital forensics (DF) is the science of collecting, analysing and reporting evidence from data found on electronic media (Casey, 2009).
-It combines computer science and investigative procedures to investigate (Vacca, 2012) either: (i) criminal activity that involves but does not directly targets computer systems or any electronic device, or (ii) malicious activity that directly targets or involves computer systems and networks.
+Digital forensics (DF) is the science of collecting, analysing and reporting evidence from data found on electronic media [6].
+It combines computer science and investigative procedures to investigate [7] either: (i) criminal activity that involves but does not directly targets computer systems or any electronic device, or (ii) malicious activity that directly targets or involves computer systems and networks.
 The sub-field of DF that is focused on the latter, and thus overlaps with the field of cyber security, is called cyber forensics.

-There are many similar or identical investigative process models for cyber forensics, but a typical one consists of the following stages: collection, examination, correlation, and reporting (Kent et al., 2006).
+There are many similar or identical investigative process models for cyber forensics, but a typical one consists of the following stages: collection, examination, correlation, and reporting [8].
 Each one of those stages consists of multiple technical or non-technical tasks.
 The collection stage includes the identification of the media or data that may be related and useful to the case, as well as their labelling, recording, acquisition, and integrity preservation according to the relevant guidelines.
 After the collection is complete, during the examination stage, the investigator needs to assess and extract relevant information from the collected data in an automated or manual way.
 This is essentially the technical analysis of the data collected and it may include a variety of tasks, such as examination of the registry, certain events from the collected logs, process analysis or malware extraction from the collected memory dumps or network analysis.
 It may also include tasks such as decryption, de-obfuscation, reverse engineering or bypassing of certain security features.